US court lifts hold on Ohio’s Down syndrome abortion law

 The 2017 law had been put on hold while the legal challenge is decided.
 It is one of several Ohio abortion restrictions tied up in court.

+“Today, the Sixth Circuit allowed politicians to exploit the real needs and concerns of people with Down syndrome to push their anti-abortion agenda,” Chrisse France, executive director of Preterm Cleveland, said in a statement.
+“No one should be able to make these decisions other than the patients and families we serve.”

-During a rare hearing before the entire 16-judge panel in March 2020, Jessie Hill, an attorney for the ACLU of Ohio, argued that the Down syndrome law unconstitutionally seeks to take “the ultimate decision” on abortion away from the woman.
+During a rare hearing before the full 16-judge court in March 2020, Jessie Hill, an attorney for the ACLU of Ohio, argued that the Down syndrome law unconstitutionally seeks to take “the ultimate decision” on abortion away from the woman.

 This and similar proposals around the country have triggered emotional debate over women’s rights, parental love, and the trust between doctor and patient.

-Hill said the law would “cut off communication between a woman and her doctor.”
+“It’s unfortunate that the court gave so little weight to the importance of open and honest communication within the doctor-patient relationship,” Hill said in a statement Tuesday.

-Ohio Solicitor General Ben Flowers said the law seeks to prevent abortions that target and discriminate against those with Down syndrome, which would send them a message that people including some medical providers “do not think people like you are as valuable as others.”

-That argument dovetailed with the contentions of anti-abortion groups, including Ohio Right to Life, which labeled the law an “anti-discrimination” measure during legislative debate.
+Ohio Solicitor General Ben Flowers said the law seeks to prevent abortions that target and discriminate against those with Down syndrome.
+That argument dovetailed with the contentions of anti-abortion groups, including Ohio Right to Life.

+President Mike Gonidakis said the anti-abortion group was “elated” with Tuesday’s decision.

+The court “ruled against the fatal discrimination of babies with Down syndrome,” he said in a statement likening it to eugenics.

-Abortion rights groups were joined by some parents of children with Down syndrome in opposing that argument.
-They claimed the law was using the genetic disorder to gain sympathy for a new restriction.
-They call the law a “reason ban” that attempts to get into an abortion seeker’s decision-making process, which they argue is illegal.
+Abortion rights groups have been joined by some parents of children with Down syndrome in opposing the law, saying the genetic disorder was being used to gain sympathy for a new restriction.

 In legal filings, attorneys for the government contend that the sidelined law does not infringe on a woman’s constitutional rights because it “does not prohibit any abortions at all.”